 - Used Oil - Winterizing a boat's motor and outdrive can create a lot of waste oils.
 Be sure to carefully collect these fluids for your marina or municipal oil recycling program.
 Retailers are also required to accept used oil from customers for recycling.
 Always keep a supply of absorbent pads to handle drips/spills.
 Do not dispose of used oil in the trash, on the ground, down the drain, or down a storm drain.
 Check with your marina or municipality for information about proper disposal of these materials.
 The Massachusetts Department of Environmental Protection has a Motor Oil & Oil Filter web page that provides additional details.

 - Fuel System - Gasoline with 10 percent ethanol (E10) can cause fuel system problems, such as disintegration of fiberglass fuel tanks, the gumming up of fuel lines, and piston and valve failure.
 Ethanol can also absorb a lot of water, which collects in fuel tanks.
 This can make the fuel unusable.
 Proper preparation of the fuel system is critical to protect the vessel and fuel for winter storage.
 Boaters should follow engine manufacturer recommendations.
-In addition, Soundings magazine and BoatUS have prepared articles that provide advice on the use of fuel stabilizers, whether to leave the fuel tank full or empty, and other details about this issue.
+In addition, BoatUS has prepared an article that provides advice on the use of fuel stabilizers, whether to leave the fuel tank full or empty, and other details about this issue.

 It is important to properly winterize the engine cooling and drinking-water systems on vessels to ensure that engine blocks and plumbing do not freeze and crack.
 It is important to drain each system as much as possible.
 Be sure to fill each with non-toxic antifreeze.
 Never use automotive antifreeze (ethylene glycol), which is toxic to the environment and can cause serious illness if used in drinking-water systems.